 Pulling film is an important technique when you’re photographing in bright light, or when you want to reduce the amount of overall contrast and grain.

-Color and chromogenic films have a remarkable tolerance to over-exposure, and often produce brilliant images even when overexposed by as much as 3 or 4 stops.
-B&W film is less tolerant of overexposure, but also sees a lot of benefits from over-exposure.
+Color and chromogenic films have a remarkable tolerance to overexposure and often produce brilliant images even when overexposed by as much as 3 or 4 stops.
+Black and white film is less tolerant of overexposure but also sees a lot of benefits from over-exposure.

 The reason film appears grainy is not because of the grains themselves, but the spaces between the grains.
 So by pulling film, you’re exposing the grains to more light, which means there will be fewer empty spaces on the negative.
 Pulled negatives typically have extra shadow detail, and are remarkably flexible when printing.

 Scanning pulled negatives can be difficult, however, as flatbed scanners, like the Epson V550 or V600, may struggle to produce high-quality images through dense negatives.